 So, we are a government of the people, in the interest of the people.
 Don't you think after having been elected; we would not like to be popular?
 Everybody would like to be popular but populism will not feed the population in the years to come.
 We are in a situation and this is the result of the mismanagement of the MSM government.
-This is what the population has to understand that, if we are in such a situation today; it's not our doing, it's their doing.
-For ten years, they have mismanaged the affairs of the public, they have mismanaged the affairs of the country and today, we have to take difficult decisions in the interest of children, our grand-children, so that we can live in a country where on n'hypothèque pas l'avenir de nos jeunes.
-This is what we are preparing for our country.
+This is what the people have to understand.
+This is what the population has to understand that if we are in such a situation today; it's not our doing, it's their doing.
+For ten years, they have mismanaged the affairs of the public, they have mismanaged the affairs of the country and today, we are having to take difficult decisions in the interest of children, our grand-children so that we can live in a country where on n'hypothèque pas l'avenir de nos jeunes.
+This is what we are preparing for in our country.